CancerRxGene/gdsctools/README.rst

   an = ANOVA(ic50_test, features_filename)  # second arg is optional
   an.anova_all()

 More examples are provided in the `documentation on ReadThedoc <http://gdsctools.readthedocs.io/en/master/index.html>`_.
-You can for example select a specific drug, or a set of drugs instead of the entire screening, or perform a sub selection on features.

-.. note:: Version 1 (linear regression and ANOVA) was created based on https://github.com/francescojm/FI.GDSC.ANOVA repository.
+Note that first versions (ANOVA analysis) were based on https://github.com/francescojm/FI.GDSC.ANOVA repository.
+New tools have been added (regression based on Ridge, Lasso, OmniBEM tool, ...).

 .. |License| image:: https://img.shields.io/badge/license-BSD-blue.svg